Searching for details:

 The so-called Board of Automated Pressure Control, BARD, opens at an altitude of 5.5 kilometers to begin equalizing the pressure inside the Descent Module with the atmospheric pressure.

 Also, the valves of the SIOS landing control thrusters open to drop pressurization gas and drain remaining hydrogen peroxide propellant, whose long trails of smoke are sometimes captured by tracking cameras on the search and rescue aircraft.
+(The Descent Module is loaded with 31 kilograms of hydrogen peroxide before launch but uses between four or five kilograms during a nominal reentry.)

 The Rassvet-M transmitter begins sending signals via an antenna in the parachute lines.
 Also, the shock absorbing system in the cosmonaut chairs is armed.